tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Students may recall working with merges and joins to combine datasets during the Pandas unit.
 While SQL is a vastly different language than Python, it also includes the functionality to merge tables.

-Create two new tables in `MiscellaneousDB` in pgAdmin named `mortgage` and `sales`.
+Create two new tables in `mortgage_db` in pgAdmin named `mortgage` and `sales`.

 * Copy the code from [query.sql](Activities/09-Ins_Joins/Solved/query.sql) to create the tables, and then import the corresponding data from `mortgage.csv` and `sales.csv`.

 * Remember to refresh the database; newly created tables will not immediately appear.

 * Point out that both tables have matching values within the `mortgage_id` column of the `mortgage` table and the `mortgage_id` of the `sales` table.

-* Because there are common values, it is possible to join these tables together.
-For example:
+Because there are common values, it is possible to join these tables together.

+* From the [query.sql](Activities/09-Ins_Joins/Solved/query.sql) file, copy and paste the code performing an `inner join` on the two tables:

   ```sql
   SELECT *
   FROM mortgage
   INNER JOIN sales ON mortgage.mortgage_id = sales.mortgage_id;
   ```

-* From the [query.sql](Activities/09-Ins_Joins/Solved/query.sql) file, copy and paste the code performing an `inner join` on the two tables:

 **Note:** Some students may have advanced knowledge of SQL queries and use aliases in their solutions.
 Using aliases is not necessary for today's activities; they will be covered more comprehensively in the next class.